DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/11 Series Types/50 Bubble Series.md

 ---

-Refer to the [BubbleSeries](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/BubbleSeries '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/BubbleSeries/') section of the API Reference for a full list of options available to a **Bubble** series.
+Refer to the [BubbleSeries](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/BubbleSeries '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/BubbleSeries/') section of the API Reference for a full list of properties available to a **Bubble** series.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/Bubble/"